FrancesCoronel/personal-website-v3/_posts/2015-01-30-adventures-with-aaai-2015.md

 was the community meeting.
 I was to act as a volunteer and pass out little tickets that would act as a complimentary drink for anyone who was going to attend the meeting.
-It was meant to serve as an incentive, but apparently the marketing wasn’t very well done.
+It was meant to serve as an incentive, but apparently the marketing wasn't very well done.
 Regardless, most people appreciated the gesture.

 I listened more towards the end and the president of triple-AI mentioned